VivanVatsa/krypto-kurr/README.md

 # kal-el-krypto

--> Creating a Personal CryptoCurrency and Learning the BlockChain.
+Creating a Personal CryptoCurrency and Learning BlockChain.